syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

+## Accessible PDF document

+This setting allows you to determine whether to preserve document structured tags in the converted PDF document for accessibility (508 or PDF/UA compliance) support.
+This property will set the title and description for images, diagrams and other objects in the generated PDF document.
+This information will be useful for people with vision or cognitive impairments who may not able to see or understand the object.

+The following code sample shows how to preserve document structured tags in the converted PDF document.

+{% tabs %}

+{% highlight c# tabtitle="C#" %}

+//Open a PowerPoint Presentation. using (IPresentation pptxDoc = Presentation.Open("Sample.pptx")) {
+    //Create an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation. pptxDoc.ChartToImageConverter = new ChartToImageConverter();
+    //Initialize the conversion settings.
+    PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
+    // Enable a flag to preserve document structured tags in the converted PDF document.
+    pdfConverterSettings.AutoTag = true;
+    //Convert the PowerPoint Presentation into PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
+    {
+        //Save the PDF document.
+        pdfDocument.Save("Sample.pdf");
+    }
+}

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}

+'Open a PowerPoint Presentation.
+Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")
+    'Create an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation. pptxDoc.ChartToImageConverter = New ChartToImageConverter()
+    'Initialize the conversion settings.
+    Dim pdfConverterSettings As PresentationToPdfConverterSettings = New PresentationToPdfConverterSettings() 'Enable a flag to preserve document structured tags in the converted PDF document. pdfConverterSettings.AutoTag = True
+    'Convert the PowerPoint Presentation into PDF document.
+    Using pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings) 'Save the PDF document.
+        pdfDocument.Save("Sample.pdf")
+    End Using
+End Using

+{% endhighlight %}

+{% highlight c# tabtitle="ASP.NET Core" %}

+//Load the PowerPoint presentation into stream. using (FileStream fileStreamInput = new FileStream("Sample.pptx", FileMode.Open, FileAccess.Read)) {
+    //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
+    {
+        //Instantiation of PresentationToPdfConverterSettings.
+        PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
+        // Enable a flag to preserve document structured tags in the converted PDF document.
+        pdfConverterSettings.AutoTag = true;
+        //Convert the PowerPoint document to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
+        {
+            //Save the converted PDF document to fileStream. using (FileStream fileStreamOutput = File.Create("Sample.pdf"))
+            {
+                pdfDocument.Save(fileStreamOutput);
+                fileStreamOutput.Position = 0;
+            }
+        }
+    }
+}

+{% endhighlight %}

+{% highlight c# tabtitle="Xamarin" %}

+//"App" is the class of Portable project.
+Assembly assembly = typeof(App).GetTypeInfo().Assembly;
+//Open a PowerPoint presentation. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("GettingStarted.Assets.Sample.pptx"))) {
+    //Instantiation of PresentationToPdfConverterSettings.
+    PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
+    // Enable a flag to preserve document structured tags in the converted PDF document.
+    pdfConverterSettings.AutoTag = true;
+    //Convert the PowerPoint Presentation into PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
+    {
+        //Save the converted PDF document to fileStream. using (FileStream outputStream = new FileStream("Output.pdf", FileMode.OpenOrCreate, FileAccess.ReadWrite)) {
+            pdfDocument.Save(outputStream);
+            outputStream.Position = 0;
+            //Save the stream as a file in the device and invoke it for viewing.
+            Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Output.pdf", "application/pdf", outputStream);
+        }
+    }
+}

+{% endhighlight %}

+{% endtabs %}

 ## Chart quality

 The Presentation library provides an option to decide the quality of the charts to optimize the converted PDF document size.